sathishmepco/Java-Interview-Programs/README.md

 13. Find the missing Number in the given array of 1 to N.
 14. Write a java program to Reverse an Array. [[Solution]](InterviewPrograms/src/com/java/array/ReverseArray.java)
 15. Write a java program to Reverse a given number. [[Solution]](InterviewPrograms/src/com/java/numbers/ReverseTheNumber.java)
-16. Write a java program to swap two numbers without using third variable.
+16. Write a Java Program to find smallest in 3 nummbers (a,b,c) without using < or > symbol?
 17. Write a java program to Check if a Given number is Perfect Number. [[Solution]](InterviewPrograms/src/com/java/numbers/PerfectNumber.java)
 18. Write a java program to LCM of a TWO given number.
-19. How to Swap two numbers without using third variable?
+19. Write a Java Program to find whether given number is Leap year or NOT?
 20. How to check if two rectangles overlap with each other?
 21. How to check if a given number is a Palindrome?
 22. How do check if a given number is positive or negative in Java?